Skip to main content

 Please see the Penn School of Medicine for the information, forms, visiting student elective catalog and directions that are required to complete the process of requesting an elective.

-The Visiting Clerkship Program for URIM Students is a program designed to welcome a diverse group of medical students to CHOP and encourage exchange, shared experience, and exposure.
+The Visiting Clerkship Program is designed to welcome a diverse group of 4th/final-year U.S.-based medical students to CHOP and encourage exchange, shared experience, and exposure.
+The program seeks to address some of the obstacles that can limit access to medical training.
 Visiting students will spend 4 weeks on a sub-internship or elective rotation.
 Accepted students will also be provided with a faculty mentor and have the opportunity to meet with the Residency Program Director, as well as spend time with residents from our Multicultural Physicians’ Alliance (MPA).
 For more information on this rotation, visit the Penn-CHOP Alliance of Minority Physicians website.

 The clerkship is funded to cover students’ travel and living expenses.
 For more information, email Dr. Jessica Fowler.